-In step two, you would divide 14 into the first digit of the dividend.
+In step two, you would divide 14 by the first digit of the dividend.
 Since 14 is bigger than 2, we instead divide 4 into the first two digits (21).
-As 14 can go into 21 one time, you would write 1 over the 2 in the horizontal bar, like this:
+As 14 can go into 21 at one time, you would write 1 over 2 in the horizontal bar, like this:

 Then, you would multiply the divisor by the number found (1).
 As 14 x 1 = 14, you would write 14 underneath the first two digits of the dividend.
 Finally, you would subtract the two numbers (21 – 14), then write the answer (7) below, as shown here